Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 It is an object.

-the balls he disguised these buildings with oversized Swedish flags and signs
+He disguised these buildings with oversized Swedish flags and signs such as the Swedish Library

-Swedish Research
+and the Swedish Research Institute.

-Institute, yawn.
+Swedish Research Institute, yawn.

 I'm going to the water park.

-One was an Ikea.
+One was an IKEA.

 They made one.

-And they realised that was a mistake because they had
+And they've realised that was a mistake

-lines of people trying to get in.
+because they had lines of people trying to get in.

-Were they just calling them meatballs?
+Were they just calling meatballs?

 That's true.